At a Glance

 - Eight weeks

-The University of Chicago’s eight-week Circular Economy and Sustainable Business program explores regenerative models and transition strategies, misconceptions, and the latest trends in the field, including impact evaluation through the lens of the UN Sustainable Development Goals.
+The University of Chicago’s eight-week Circular Economy and Sustainable Business course explores regenerative models and transition strategies, misconceptions, and the latest trends in the field, including impact evaluation through the lens of the UN Sustainable Development Goals.

 Professionals from the private and public sectors interested in learning the fundamentals of circular economy and emerging best practices for managing environmental and social factors in applying circularity principles.
 It is also suitable for those dedicated to strategy consultancy or professional services who seek to gain practical knowledge of circularity risks and opportunities affecting their clients and their sectors.